HammadMal/CS491-SehatGuru/backend/README.md

 3. User clicks link, frontend extracts token
 4. User submits new password with token to `/api/auth/reset-password`
 5. Backend verifies token and updates password
+6. **All existing sessions are invalidated** - user must login again with new password

 ## Security Features

 - ✅ Password hashing with bcrypt
 - ✅ JWT tokens with expiration
 - ✅ Separate access and refresh tokens
+- ✅ Session invalidation on password reset
 - ✅ Email verification
 - ✅ Secure password reset with time-limited tokens
+- ✅ Token blacklist for logout
 - ✅ CORS configuration
 - ✅ HTTPS/TLS ready
 - ✅ Input validation with Pydantic